Moka App Review 2024

 Sounds great, but how does it work?

 It’s actually pretty easy.
 Once you download the Moka money app, you’ll be able to connect it to your debit and/or credit card.
-Then, when you use it, the Moka app will automatically round up your everyday purchases and invest the spare change for you.
+Then, when you use it, the Moka app will round up your everyday purchases and invest the spare change for you (although you can choose to disable/enable this feature at any time).

 For example, say you go to Starbucks and order your favourite coffee.
 The total comes to $4.15.
 Moka will round up that bill to $5 and take that extra $0.85 and invest it for you.
 Sure, $0.85 may not seem like a lot, but if you order that same coffee every single day, that’s $310.25 you’ve saved up in a year from your morning coffee alone.
 Not too bad!